 Become an Election Judge

 State law requires that election judges represent either the Democratic or Republican Party.
-Five judges are assigned to each precinct – 2 of one party and three of the other.
+Three judges are assigned to each precinct – One of one party and Two of the other.
 If there are more judges available for a precinct than needed, some will serve as alternate judges or may be assigned to precincts other than their own where vacancies exist.
 Our goal is to have a full staff of judges from each precinct.

 Election Judge Appointment and Placement